dloman/PasswordManager/README.md

 Password Manager
 ==================

-This is an Android application to manage my passwords
+This is an Android application and bash script to manage my passwords
 ##Usage
 This app is very simple.
 To use enter your password and the name of the site.
 Then click the "Generate Password" button to generate your password.